psychoinformatics-de/ClusteredNetwork_pub/readme.md

 docker run -d -it --network common --name clusternet --mount type=bind,source="$(pwd)"/ClusteredNetwork_pub,target=/app fschmitt/clustered_network_pub:nest2_20
 ```

-If you utilize any segments of this code for your work, please acknowledge us by citing the above paper.
+Please cite the paper if you use any part of this code.

-If you encounter any inquiries or issues while using this codebase, please create a GitHub issue, and we'll promptly engage with you!
+If you encounter any problems, feel free to create a GitHub issue.